Anbehner/Android-Project/docs/_posts/2017-05-29-System-Design.md

 The purpose of the Interaction Diagram is

-# 1.To capture the dynamic behaviour of the system
+* To capture the dynamic behaviour of the system

-# 2.To describe the message flow in the system
+* To describe the message flow in the system

-# 3.To describe the structural organization of the objects
+* To describe the structural organization of the objects

-# 4.To describe the interaction among objects
+* To describe the interaction among objects

 Keeping all the above points into consideration, we have come up with the below Sequence Diagrams for two of the user stories.